gauravdesale8/MySqlpracticals/README.md

 Aim:- Altering a table such as adding columns,removing columns,changing column type.

 #Practical No.3
-Aim:-Aim:- To perform simple queries with aggregate functions.
+Aim:- To perform simple queries with aggregate functions.